NRI Income Tax & Compliance

 • Using your credentials, log in to the e-Filing portal of income tax and go to "e-File"> "Income Tax Forms"> "File Form 15CA."

 • Mention the Basic Details: You will find the PAN/ TAN number autofilled.
 You need to fill out the assessment year, submission mode, and filing type.
 Options like online, manual, and offline/ bulk mode are available there.
-Choose the one as per your convenience.
+Choose whichever one suits you best.

-• According to the Press Release, the manual mode is only applicable for the forms that were manually filled from 7 June 2021 to 15 August 2021.
+• According to the Press Release, the manual mode applies only to forms filled manually from 7 June 2021 to 15 August 2021.

-• In offline/ bulk upload, download the form using the offline utility facility.
+• For offline/bulk upload, download the form using the offline utility.

 • If you are choosing the online option to submit the form, fill in the required details online.
 After that, move towards e-verification.
 Upload the Digital Signature Certificate (DSC) of the authorized person and fill out the forms.